 It is very important that students be punctual.
 The first bell rings five minutes before school starts, and students should be in their seats ready to work when the second bell rings.
 Attendance will be taken by all classes and reported immediately following the 8:15 a.m. bell.
-If a student comes to school after the 8:15 bell, the child AND parent or guardian must report to the health office to have the child's name removed from the absence list, and a tardy slip is issued.
+If a student comes to school after the 8:15 bell, a late pass will need to be obtained at the front office in order to have the child's name removed from the absence list.
 Tardiness is disruptive to the learning process.
 It has a negative impact on the entire class and not just the child who is tardy.

-In order to assure students are successful and meet current state legislation, which requires all students to attend 90% of the school year, WESD has implemented a Truancy Prevention Unit (TPU).
-The TPU will work in conjunction with the City Justice Courts to identify student and parents of students who are chronically absent or are truant.
+In order to ensure students are successful and meet current state legislation, which requires all students to attend 90% of the school year, WESD has implemented an Attendance Unit

+(AU).
+The AU will work in conjunction with the City Justice Courts to identify student and parents of students who are chronically absent or are truant.